ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/ScinServer.md

-(describe argument here)

-#### Returns:

-(describe returnvalue here)
+The function to call when the server is detected as booted.
+The function is called with one argument, the ScinServer object which just booted.

-#### Asynchronous Commands
+#### Synchronous Commands

-The server provides support for waiting on the completion of asynchronous OSC-commands such as reading or writing sound files.
+The server provides support for waiting on the completion of asynchronous OSC-commands such as reading or writing sound files, making them synchronous.

 {{% alert title="Note" %}}